NgoziEmeh/Ama_Enyi-Treasure-Island/readme.md

 1. You will need small research of Anambra State of Nigeria and its location map.

-2. You must not get killed or drawn in water.
+2. You must not get jailed, killed or drowned in water.

 3. Make sure you are pure in heart and love all men.
 (Impurities are not welcomed in Ama Enyi)

-4. You must not get any hint from any descendant of
+4. You must not get any hint from any descendant of Igwilo.